bcaddy/bcaddy.github.io/_posts/guides/2022-09-08-arm-ddt-with-gpus.md

   - `((@global TYPE *)(VARIABLE_NAME)` to get the proper pointer
   - `((@global TYPE *)(VARIABLE_NAME)[IDX]` to get the value at `IDX`
   - `((@global TYPE *)(VARIABLE_NAME)[IDX]@N` to get `N` values starting at `IDX`
-- The expressions panel; can also be used for any other debugging or math expression you want
+- The expressions panel: can also be used for any other debugging or math expression you want
+- Array Viewer: Any expression can go in the brackets and be displayed in 2D.
+  The correct indexing scheme for Cholla is `xid + yid*nx + zid*nx*ny +
+  field*n_cells`.